lorenzomighie/batch-processing-fifa-dataset-on-gcp/README.md

 ### 1. Extract and Load

-In this step Mage pipeline is used to:
+In this step Mage pipeline is used for:
 * Loading the data from Kaggle and doing some pre-processing
 * Exporting the dataframes produced into a Google Cloud Storage Bucket (our Data Lake)